-You know your children best- and that gives you a huge advantage.
+Knowing your children best gives you a huge advantage.
 You know what your children enjoy, what makes them happy, how they learn best.
-You know this because you’ve studied them since birth.
+They have been yours since birth.
 You know every freckle and scar.
 You know every fear and worry.
 You know them best.

 As their parent, you are uniquely equipped to teach your children, even when the world turns upside down.
 You are their guide, the one they look to for safety.
 Take a breath friend, you can do this.

 When you are faced with homeschooling in uncertain times, what is the first step?
 What should you focus on?
 How can you manage it all?

 The first step is to keep it simple.
 Go back to the basics.
 The basics of school are best known as the three R’s: Reading, Writing, and Arithmetic.
 These basic subjects, often referred to as the core subjects, are a good place to start.

 Whether you have a curriculum you are following or you are flying blind, knowing that these basics are the most important can give you the confidence to take the first step.

 Let’s Break It Down:

 During uncertain times, reading aloud to your children is a great way to create a peaceful environment.
 Gather on the couch or in a pile on the floor, grab a book and just start reading.